-Sol Systems has been working to help corporate, non-profit and municipal entities realize the benefits of onsite solar energy in the form of energy cost reductions and stable pricing.
+Sol Systems has been working to help corporate, non-profit and municipal Illinois solar customers realize the benefits of onsite solar energy in the form of energy cost reductions and stable pricing.
 Through a Power Purchase Agreement (PPA), Sol Systems installs, owns, and operates the system and then sells the electricity it produces to the customer at a fixed rate ($/kWh) over a set period of time.

 Why a PPA in Illinois?